7 Secrets of Root Cause Analysis

 What?
-You think this is obvious?
+Do you think this is obvious?
 That’s OK.
 Many don’t recognize how this secret interferes with root cause analysis.

-An obvious problem with this theory is that inexperienced investigators don’t know many cause & effect relationships.
+An obvious problem with this theory is that inexperienced investigators don’t know many cause-and-effect relationships.
 They can’t find what they don’t know.

 But many don’t understand that even experienced investigators may be led astray by the assumptions behind cause & effect analysis.
 How?
 Read on…

-Experienced investigators are often trapped by the same cause & effect assumption that traps amateurs.
+Experienced investigators are often trapped by the same cause-and-effect assumption that traps amateurs.
 How?
-First, even the most experienced investigators don’t know all the cause & effect relationships that cause accidents.
+First, even the most experienced investigators don’t know all the cause-and-effect relationships that could cause an accident.
 This is especially true of the causes of human error.
 Many “experts” have little or no training or understanding of the psychology behind human error.

 Experienced investigators often fall into the “favorite-cause-itis” trap.
 They use their experience to guide the investigation.
-This leads them to find cause & effect relationships that they are familiar with.
+This leads them to find cause-and-effect relationships that they are familiar with.
 Why?
 Because that is what they look for.
-They search for familiar patterns and disregard counter evidence.
+They search for familiar patterns and disregard counter-evidence.
 (The technical name for this phenomenon is “confirmation bias.”)
 The more experienced the investigator is … the more likely he/she is to fall into the trap.

 Exposing this secret doesn’t make me popular with experienced guru investigators.
-They don’t want to admit that they have the same weakness as inexperienced investigators when it comes to cause & effect analysis.
-They try to explain that they don’t have preconceived ideas about the cause of any accident.
-But of course, this statement flies in the face of the basis of cause & effect analysis – that experienced investigators know the cause & effect relationships of accidents and can recognize them during an investigation.
+They don’t want to admit that they have the same weakness as inexperienced investigators when it comes to cause and effect analysis.
+They try to explain that they don’t have preconceived ideas about the causes of any accident.
+But of course, this statement flies in the face of the basis of cause and effect analysis – that experienced investigators know the cause and effect relationships of accidents and can recognize them (see the pattern) during an investigation.

-The main tool they use for collecting evidence is the SnapCharT®.
-They also use Change Analysis, Equifactor®, and CHAP.
+The main tool they use for collecting evidence is a SnapCharT® Diagram.
+They also use Change Analysis, Equifactor® Equipment Troubleshooting Tables, and CHAP.
 This combination of advanced tools produces superior information to analyze.

-The organization of causation in the Root Cause Tree® not only came from many reliable, advanced, sources but also was reviewed, critiqued, and tested.
-Beyond that, there are over 20 years of feedback from the international base of TapRooT® Users and members of the TapRooT® Advisory Board.
-This makes the TapRooT® System a unique, advanced process for finding the real root causes of problems.
+The organization of causation in the Root Cause Tree® Diagram not only came from many reliable, advanced, sources but also was reviewed, critiqued, and tested.
+Beyond that, there are over 30 years of feedback from the international base of TapRooT® Users and members of the TapRooT® Advisory Board.
+This makes the TapRooT® Root Cause System a unique, advanced process for finding the real root causes of problems.

 “What?” you might say … “I’ve always been taught to ASK questions as an interviewer.”
-What about the “open ended and close ended questions” routine that is commonly taught in some root cause training?
+What about the “open-ended and close-ended questions” routine that is commonly taught in root cause training?
 And what about asking “Why?” five times?
 I thought I had to ask questions during an interview?

 I won’t review all the problems with the 5-Why technique.
 I’ll just mention the one that most applies to interviewing.
 Consider this … what happens when you ask somebody a question like: